Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 Tips for getting started

-- Demonstrate how to do each activity verbally and physically
+- Demonstrate how to do activities verbally and physically

 Fun activities for Chinese listening and speaking